-3.2.
+b.
 Temporal stability

 Analyses were performed on the sub-periods 1952-1975 and 1976-2002 to assess the temporal stability of the standard ENSO-CLIPER model AS hindcast skill.
 These results are displayed by ENSO region in Figure 2 with the early period in the left hand column and the later period on the right.
 The results for the AS Niño 3.4, 3, and 4 indices appear stable for both CLIPER and persistence.
 The variation of skill with lead is similar for both time periods and the skill traces for each period generally fit within the other period's 95% confidence intervals.
-That said, the hindcast skill for AS Niño 3 index is higher in the first (1952-1975) split while the hindcast skill for the AS Niño 4 index is higher in the second (1976-2002) split.
+That said, the hindcast skill for the AS Niño 3 index is higher in the first (1952-1975) split while the hindcast skill for the AS Niño 4 index is higher in the second (1976-2002) split.
 This shift towards higher (lower) AS ENSO skill in the west (east) in recent times is reflected most by the Niño 1+2 index.
 The latter shows a 60% reduction in absolute skill and a 40% reduction in persistence at leads of 3-5 months between 1952-1975 and 1976-2002.

 Kirtman and Schopf (1998) found ENSO skill to be higher in periods where the predictand variance is greatest.
 Standard deviations of the AS Niño 1+2 index for the first and second splits are 1.0 °C and 1.2 °C respectively.
 Thus, a change in variance can not explain the change in skill.
 Examination of the hindcast time series (not shown) reveals that the reduction in the Niño 1+2 skill may arise from the poor prediction of the 1997 El Niño, and a mis-prediction of positive conditions for the summer of 1992 when in reality neutral conditions prevailed.
-With these years eliminated, the skills in the second split show a much closer resemblance to those in the first.
+With these years eliminated, the skills in the second split show a closer resemblance to those in the first.
+A further plausible explanation for the drop in Niño 1+2 skill during the period 1976-2002 relative to 1952-1975 is that in the earlier period El Niño tended to start from Peruvian waters and spread westward.
+In the more recent period it has tended to start from the central equatorial Pacific and spread eastward.
+This delay in reaching the South American coast could mean that the Niño 1+2 SST anomalies were less well developed in August-September in the more recent period and thus harder to predict.

 The temporal splits in Figure 2 show that the 95% skill confidence intervals for the Niño 3 and Niño 1+2 indices are far wider in the second split than the first.
 Wang et al. (2000) found greater sensitivity in skill for splits of Niño 3 than Niño 4.
 This was attributed to the increase in SST variance as the equatorial Pacific is traversed from west to east.
-A similar explanation combined with the poor prediction of the 1997 El Niño may account for the flaring of the confidence intervals here.
+A similar explanation combined with the poor prediction of the 1997 El Niño may account for the wider confidence intervals in the later split.
 However, caution must be applied in interpreting skill estimates based on a sample of just 25 years.

-3.3 Sensitivity to significance level
+c.
+Sensitivity to significance level